|

 Population Census for Basildon district; 12,968. |

-originally on the opposite side of High Road at the end of some shops in Nightingale
+on the opposite side of High Road next to the Nightingale Parade shops.
+The new site had been

 1932 |